 Between the years 1654-1700, a large country house, Houghton Hall, was built and this sat within its magnificent grounds.
 The southern portion of the grounds have now been developed into housing and industrial units.
+If you're a fan of motoring TV shows you'll be interested to know the adjacent Houghton Hall Business Park was used in an episode of The Grand Tour (S2,E3).
 The house, while still standing, is now used as offices.
 The remaining land has not been developed and this survives as Houghton Hall Park.

 The park covers an area of 17 hectares and is a mix of open grassland, outcrops of trees and sections of woodland.
 A new visitor centre has been built and opened in October 2017 - this contains a cafe and toilets as well as bookable spaces for the local community to use.
 The park is popular with dog walkers and from what I could see, they don't seem to be very good at picking up their dog's waste - the grass areas in particular were strewn with the stuff.

 The reason I had visited was, of course, to take part in Houghton Hall parkrun.
 The event had it's inaugural running on 23 December 2017 and was an instant hit with attendance figures hovering at just under 200 even after just five events.
 The event had been due to start a week earlier on 16 December 2017 but icy conditions lead to the planned-inaugural being cancelled.